The Complete Guide to SQL: From Basics to Advanced Queries

 September 18, 2025

-In this detailed guide, we’ll explore what databases are, why SQL is so important, and how you can begin to use it effectively.
-Whether you’re a total beginner or someone brushing up on fundamentals, this article aims to make databases feel approachable and practical.
+In this guide, we'll explore what databases are, why SQL is so important, and how you can use it effectively — from basic queries to advanced techniques like window functions and CTEs.
+Whether you're a total beginner or someone brushing up on fundamentals, this article makes databases feel approachable and practical.

 What Is a Database?